dmahugh/bottle-msgraph/docs/Overview/readme.md

 ### views

-This folder contains the templates for each of the rendered pages.

-/// .tpl, HTML plus Python code delimited by %
+This folder contains the templates for each page of the app.
+These are ```.tpl``` files that are rendered by Bottle's [SimpleTemplate](http://bottlepy.org/docs/dev/stpl.html) template engine.
+They're HTML with inline Python code on lines that begin with a ```%``` character.

-/// note @view()

-/// what is Bottle's template engine?

 ### static